How long will it take to recover from TBI? To answer this question, we created this helpful TBI recovery timeline.

 In almost every case, the amnesia and confusion wear off after a couple of weeks and the person begins to return to normal.

-During the first few months after a TBI, the brain is in a heightened state of plasticity, which means therapy will have a huge, visible impact!
+During the first six months after a TBI, the brain is in a heightened state of plasticity.
+This means therapy will have a huge, visible impact.

-As discouraging as it can be to not see the same amount of progress as you did in the beginning of rehab, plateaus are only temporary, and if you persevere you will begin to make improvements again.
+As discouraging as it can be to not see the same amount of progress, plateaus are only temporary.
+If you can persevere, you will begin to make improvements again.

-6 Months – 2 Years: Speech and Mobility Improve
+6 Months – 2 Years Post-TBI: Speech and Mobility Improve

-As you continue with your traumatic brain injury treatment, you will reach certain milestones in your recovery.
+As you continue with your treatment, you will reach certain milestones in your recovery.
+For example:

-- At six months, about 60% of TBI patients can start walk again.
+- At six months, about 60% of TBI patients can walk again.

-- After one year, your speech and cognitive abilities will have significantly improved.
-In fact 64% of TBI patients make a good cognitive recovery after 12 months, according to the Journal of the International Neuropsychological Recovery.
+- After one year, speech and cognitive abilities will have significantly improved.
+In fact, 64% of TBI patients make a good cognitive recovery after 12 months, according to the Journal of the International Neuropsychological Recovery.

 - After two years, you will see more improvements in your hands and legs.
-Recovery may be slow, but people who have suffered hemineglect (problems with awareness of the right or left side) usually begin to have more use of their neglected side at this point.
+Recovery may be slow, but people who have suffered hemineglect usually begin to have more use of their neglected side at this point.

 But what happens after the two-year mark?
-Does recovery stop?
-Nope!
-Not at all!
+Does recovery cease?

 In the past, many doctors believed that two years of improvements were all a person could expect to gain after a TBI.